icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 }
 ```

-The `slicedFormat` attribute instructs the Slice library on the sending side to encode the payload in such a way the
+The `slicedFormat` attribute instructs the generated code on the sending side to encode the payload in such a way the
 recipient can slice-off any derived classes it does not know and construct instead a base class it knows.
 These
 sliced-off portions are called class slices.